Borland04/Music-Shelf-Manager/README.md

 ## Notes

-**IMPORTANT!** It is for personal use - app did not suppose to be flexible - just hardcoded folder structure.

 **NOTE!** This is my early try of Rustlang.
 Be caution, source code might cause an eye-bleeding

 ## TODOs